JavaScript is required

 All color nouns in German are neuter and use "das" as their article.
 Always.
 No exceptions.

-• das Rot (the red)
+das Rot

-• das Blau (the blue)
+das Blau

-• das Grün (the green)
+das Grün

-• das Gelb (the yellow)
+das Gelb

-• das Schwarz (the black)
+das Schwarz

 You'd use this form when saying things like "Das Blau des Himmels ist wunderschön" (The blue of the sky is beautiful) or "Ich mag das Grün nicht" (I don't like the green).

 This neuter gender rule applies to every single color when used as a noun.
 Das Braun, das Orange, das Lila.
-It's actually one of the easier gender rules in the german language because there are zero exceptions to memorize.
+It's actually one of the easier gender rules in the German language because there are zero exceptions to memorize.

-Colors as adjectives and the gender game
+Color words as adjectives and the gender game

-Now we get to the part that makes learning german colors actually challenging.
+Now we get to the part that makes learning German colors actually challenging.
 When you use colors to describe things (as an adjective), they need to match the gender, case, and number of the noun they're modifying.

-German has three genders: masculine (der), feminine (die), and neuter (das).
-Plus four cases: nominative, accusative, dative, and genitive.
-Your color adjectives change endings based on all of this.
+• German has three genders: masculine (der), feminine (die), and neuter (das).

 Let's use blau as an example with "car" (das Auto, neuter):